-- 1. Entrance to the Graduate Bible program requires admission to both the University and the School of Bible and Ministry.
-Applications are submitted through the University's website (www.kcu.edu/academics/school-bible-ministry/graduate-degrees/steps-to-apply/). - 2.
+- 1. Entrance to the Graduate Bible program requires admission to both the University and the Keeran School of Bible and Ministry.
+Applications are submitted through the University's website. - 2.
 Baccalaureate degree from a regionally-accredited program.
-Previous education in Bible, ministry or theology is not required, however those not seeking a position in vocational ministry will be considered only for the MAR program. - 3.
+Previous education in Bible, ministry or theology is not required, however those not seeking a position in vocational ministry should consider the MAR program. - 3.
 Scholastic achievement as evidences by a collegiate GPA of 3.0 on a 4.0 scale. - 4.
 Official transcripts listing all undergraduate and graduate work submitted directly to the Admissions Office for verification. - 5.
 Three letters of reference must be submitted to the Admissions Office.
 One recommendation from an individual who has been directly involved in the applicant's ministry context.
 One recommendation from an individual who has been directly involved in the application's previous educational experience.
 Reference letters must provide evidence that the prospective student is both competent and ethical and has the aptitude for graduate-level work. - 6.
 Provide a writing sample describing applicant's educational and professional goals along with rationale for desiring to enroll in the Graduate Bible program. - 7.
 TOEFL (Test of English as a Foreign Language) scores when English is a second language.
 An internet-based score (iBT) of 84 with a minimum speaking score of 26 is required.
 Must be taken in the last 5 years.
 Only official scores will be accepted. - 8.
 Personal interview may be required.